weenhanceit/infrastructure/README.md

 receiving requests on the same domain socket.

 ### Set the Rails Environment Variables
-The Rails instance expects certain environment variables to be set.
+The Rails instance expects certain environment variables to be set. `create-rails-app` will prompt you for them and create a secrets file in a useful location.

 For the following, you get the "secret-key-base" by doing `rails secret`.
 [TODO: `rails secret` assumes you have an application set up, which you might not have at this point.]